decole/planka-php-sdk/docs/SUBSCRIBE_MEMBERSHIP_TO_CARD.md

-# Example Subscribe and Unsubscribe ussr on cards
+# Example Subscribe and Unsubscribe user on cards

 ```php
 <?php